Timeline: Which states could tip U.S. election and when will they report results?

 PENNSYLVANIA

-Trump led by 1.5 percentage points, or more than 97,000 votes, with 8% of the vote outstanding.
+Trump’s lead continued to shrink in Pennsylvania.
+He led by 0.7 of a percentage point, or 48,854 votes, with 6% of the vote outstanding.

 About 370,000 ballots were still in the process of being counted on Thursday, according to the Department of State’s website, giving Biden a chance to catch Trump if enough of them were from Democratic-friendly areas such as Philadelphia.
 Pennsylvania Secretary of State Kathy Boockvar said she expected the “overwhelming majority” to be counted by the end of Thursday.